Garden Word of the Day

 Controlling brown bud

-If brown bud has been a problem for you in the past, try starting your broccoli at a time when cooler, wetter weather is expected.
-Also, be sure to provide plenty of nitrogen, since fast growing heads are less likely to develop brown bud.
+If brown bud has been a problem for you in the past, try starting your broccoli when temperatures are lower and the weather is wetter.
+And provide plenty of nitrogen since fast-growing heads are less likely to develop brown bud.
 Regular irrigation can also help prevent this disorder.
 Some cultivars, such as ‘Skiff’, are more likely to develop brown bud.
 While others, such as ‘Coaster’ and ‘Shotgun’, are less likely.

 To avoid brown bud in your garden, feed those heads plenty of water and nitrogen!